MLT to MLS/MT On-line Program

-Applications are due March 1 each year for the program beginning the following August.
-Applications received after March 1 will not be considered.
+Applications are due February 1 each year for the program beginning the following August.
+Late applications will not be considered.
 Late applicants must reapply in order to be considered for subsequent years.

 - If you plan to work in Tennessee, our state requires 16 credit hours of chemistry and 16 credit hours of biology.
 All biology and chemistry courses must be applicable for science majors.
 One of the biology courses must be Microbiology with lab and one of the chemistry courses must be either organic or biochemistry with lab.
 Even if the student does not plan to work in TN, the MT faculty may require the completion of prerequisite science courses in order to ensure adequate preparation for the MLS/MT program coursework.
 Please contact the Tennessee Medical Laboratory Board for further information.

 - All students, regardless of state, are required to take 2 semesters (totaling 6 semester credit hours or 12 quarter hours) of US, Tennessee, or World History.

 - All students, regardless of state, are required to take two semesters of fine arts (introduction to music, art, theater, or philosophy).
 Performance courses are not acceptable.

 - All students, regardless of state, are required to take two semesters of social sciences (two different departments--sociology, psychology, history, political science, geography)

 - All students, regardless of state, are required to take three semesters of English (two composition courses and one literature course).

 - All students, regardless of state, are required to take 1 semester of human A&P (lecture and lab).

 - All students, regardless of state, are required to take 1 semester of general chemistry for science majors (lecture and lab).

 - All students, regardless of state, are required to take 1 semester of microbiology (lecture and lab).
 This cannot be a MLT/MLS microbiology course.
 It must be general microbiology from a biology or microbiology department.